Stevegriffith43/Deploying-Active-Directory-and-Creating-Users/README.md

 <br />

-<h3>Create a bunch of additional users and attempt to log into client-1 with one of the users</h3>
+<h3>Create a bunch of additional users and attempt to log into client-1 with one of the users (Link to script below)</h3>
 <a href="https://github.com/Stevegriffith43/AD_Powershell-Generate_Names_Create_Users/blob/main/Generate-Names-Users-Passwords">Script<\a>

 <body>